underscoreio/essential-slick/src/pages/5-data_modelling.md

 val anotherDatabaseLayer = new DatabaseLayer(slick.jdbc.PostgresProfile)
 ```

-This basic pattern is reasonable way of structuring your application.
+This basic pattern is a reasonable way of structuring your application.

 <!--
 ### Namespacing Queries